awsdocs/amazon-lightsail-developer-guide/doc_source/how-to-delete-static-ip.md

    For example, you can copy the value to the clipboard\.

-1. Type the following command, where *Example\-StaticIP* is the name of the static IP you want to release\.
+1. Type the following command\.

    ```
-   aws lightsail release-static-ip --static-ip-name "Example-StaticIP"
+   aws lightsail release-static-ip --static-ip-name StaticIpName
    ```

+   In the command, replace *StaticIpName* with the name of your static IP\.

    If successful, you should see output similar to the following\.